Hello Everyone,

 Step 2: Now go to “C:\xampp\apache\conf\extra\httpd-vhosts.conf”, this is the actual player.
 At the end of the file you can specify something like this below:

 Which tells your apache to take different folders on hitting different port numbers.
-That is when you hit http://localhost:8001/ it will take the contents from sample_project, similarly http://localhost:8002/ will point to your personal_site folder. http://localhost:8003/ will point to your myworks folder.
+That is when you hit http://localhost:8001/

 Default http://localhost/ will point your Document root folder that you have mentioned in your httpd.conf folder. i.e in my case it is myproject1 foder.